Montana-Media-Arts/460_GameEngines-Fall2020/modules/week-1/_posts/2017-01-01-welcome-to-mart460.md

 At the conclusion of this module, students should;

+- Ensure that a GitHub account repository has been created.
 - Be introduced to the Unity Game Engine.
 - Be able to use the Unity Playground.
 - Understand assets and scripts.